 - Incorporate foods into your family’s diet that help the body reject or eliminate lead.
 Any food that contains calcium, iron or vitamin C will act as a first defense against the absorption of lead.
 Making these foods staples in your home will help— dairy products, green and leafy vegetables, beans, lean meat, peanut butter, oranges, grapefruit, tomatoes and vitamin C rich juices.

 - Reduce your risk to exposure by running tap water for a full minute before using it for cooking or washing.
-This will eliminate most of the lead in the water due to old piping and plumbing components.
-Keep in mind that boiling water does not remove its lead content, and will actually concentrate it.
+This procedure will eliminate most of the lead in the water due to old piping and plumbing components.
+Keep in mind that boiling water does not remove its lead content, and will concentrate it.

 Your Landlord’s Responsibility to Provide a Safe Environment